 - I learned to crochet when I was 6 years old.
 I was too young and uncoordinated to hold a hook, so I tied the yarn around my big toe and happily finger-crocheted long chains.
-Crochet feeds my spirit and is a huge manifestation of my creativity.
+Crochet feeds my spirit.

 - My family is impossibly huge; I have 12 siblings.
-If you draw a circle with the midpoint in Lafayette and a radius of 50 miles, I have 17 first cousins living in that circle.
+Family reunions attract hundreds.
 I credit my high tolerance for weirdness to growing up with every single personality type in the MBTI grid.

 - I am a river woman.
 The sound of water on rocks fills me with deep peace.

-My BBA is in Finance and I have a M.Ed. in Organizational Performance and Change.
+My BBA is in Finance and I earned a M.Ed. in Organizational Performance and Change in 2012.
 My specialty is corporate culture and how to shift it from the inside.
-I help creative people stuck in a left-brained job to find fulfillment.

 During my career in state service, I served 8 years with the CO Department of Labor and Employment as a Job Search Trainer and held leadership roles in higher education at both CU Boulder and CSU Fort Collins.
 I was in higher ed. for 15 years.

-I trained with the Coaches Training Institute (CTI) in 1998 and became a Certified Professional Co-Active Coach (CPCC) in 2001.
+I trained with the Coaches Training Institute, now the Co-Active Training Institute (CTI) in 1998 and became a Certified Professional Co-Active Coach (CPCC) in 2001.
 I’m certified through the International Coach Federation (ICF) as a Professional Certified Coach (PCC) since 2006.
 I trained with the Tony Robbins Coach Academy in 2017.

 Need help?
 Have a question?
 Want to send me a random crochet pattern?Contact Me Today!